browserengineering/book/book/embeds.md

 the *Web Browser Engineering* website, when I [added JavaScript support][js-blog] to embedded widgets.
 These widgets use `SharedArrayBuffer` to polyfill the way that runtime JavaScript APIs talk to the browser.
-It worked, but in order to make it an embeded widget required setting the opt-in headers for that API.
+It worked, but in order to make it an embedded widget required setting the opt-in headers for that API.
-Unfortunaely, doing so broke an embedded YouTube video in Chapter 14, because YouTube does not (yet?) set this header.
+Unfortunately, doing so broke an embedded YouTube video in Chapter 14, because YouTube does not (yet?) set this header.

 I worked around the issue by not embedding the widget as a sub-frame of the